LincaMarius/ISAP-1_Control_Unit/README.md

 Now all the equations have been modified to use only NAND gates, as you can see there are no more (+) symbols in our equations, so we no longer use OR gates.

-The final schematic obtained is identical to the original schematic of the SAP-1 computer, except for the inversion of the control signals, because the blocks implemented in the Logisim program have positive control logic.
+The final schematic obtained is identical to the original schematic of the SAP-1 computer, except for the inversion of the control signals, because the design requires that all control signals be active high.

 ![ Figure 35 ](/Pictures/Figure35.png)